kedro-org/kedro/docs/source/06_nodes_and_pipelines/03_modular_pipelines.md

 ### What does the ``kedro pipeline create`` do?

-Running the `pipeline create` command adds the following folder structure to your project.
+Running the `kedro pipeline create` command adds boilerplate pipeline folders and files for the created pipeline to your project.
 For your convenience Kedro gives you a pipeline-specific `nodes.py`, `pipeline.py`, parameters and appropriate `tests` structure.
 You also don't have to add those pesky `__init__.py` files yourself, which is handy 😅.
+You can see the generated folder structure below:

 <details>
 <summary><b>Click to see the generated folder structure</b></summary>